nphdang/turbo_bbo_neurips_2020/README.md

 # An improved version of Turbo algorithm for the Black-box optimization (BBO) competition organized by NeurIPS 2020
+This code is our solution for the BBO competition: https://bbochallenge.com/

+# Final result
-This algorithm ranked the 4th place on the “warm start friendly” leaderboard of the BBO competition organized by NeurIPS 2020 conference: https://bbochallenge.com/altleaderboard
+This algorithm ranked the 4th place on the “warm start friendly” leaderboard of the BBO competition organized by NeurIPS 2020 conference: https://bbochallenge.com/altleaderboard.
+It also ranked 17th place on the final leaderboard: https://bbochallenge.com/leaderboard

-## Final result on “warm start friendly” leaderboard
+## Result on “warm start friendly” leaderboard
 ![leaderboard](https://github.com/nphdang/turbo_bbo_neurips_2020/blob/master/leaderboard.jpg)

 # Main contributions